Volunteering With Us: A Quick Guide

 Length of stay

-The minimum stay for volunteers at the field station is one month.
+The minimum stay for volunteers at the field station is two weeks.
 This allows us to manage logistical requirements efficiently, minimize disruptions to the station team and ongoing research, and ensure that volunteers have enough time to fully engage with field activities, adapt to the environment, and contribute meaningfully to our work.

 Daily routine and meals